jeffreylanters/awesome-unity-packages/README.md

 - [Genesis](https://github.com/jeffcampbellmakesgames/Genesis) is architected as a .Net Core console application that leverages Roslyn code analysis to inspect a target C# codebase and generate code files where developers can build custom code generators via an extensible plugin framework.
 - [Generic Objects](https://github.com/SolidAlloy/GenericUnityObjects) allows to create and use generic Scriptable Objects and Mono Behaviours in Unity.
 - [Scriptable Object Variant](https://github.com/GieziJo/ScriptableObjectVariant) adds a field to any Scriptable Object tagged with the SOVariant attribute that lets you select an original Scriptable Object and override selected fields in the child object.
+- [Entity Component System](https://github.com/jeffreylanters/unity-entity-component-system) provides a better approach to game design that allows you to concentrate on the actual problems you are solving: the data and behavior that make up your game.
+By moving from object-oriented to data-oriented design it will be easier for you to reuse the code and easier for others to understand and work on it.